-However, an open campus requires that our students make safe and responsible choices.
+However, an open campus requires that our students make safe and responsible choices as creative problem solvers and resilient individuals.
 At any time, if a student's choices are not safe or responsible and in violation of any component of the Open Campus policy, the student will lose off-campus privileges for 5 school days.
 Students who violate the Open Campus policy more than once will be asked to meet with school administration in order to determine a best course of action for the student and the school.